mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 "Then I guess I should ask why you left."

 "I was deposed...
 Lissa's tribe became dominant through manipulation.
 You saw firsthand what thi will do to get hae way.
 Lissa became possessive of some of my men and women and turned them against me.
-Setre argued on my behalf but I knew that it was best for me to leave."
+Setre fought on my behalf but I knew that it was best for me to leave."

-"What became of your tribe?"
+"Setre?
+Thi was with you?"

-"I promised them I would return one day, and they continued on without me.
-I taught them everything I knew, and they continued the tradition.
-When I came back to them last night, they were as strong as I had left them."
+"Yes.
+Before I left, we were... close.
+But she was frustrated that I wouldn't do anything to stop Lissa.
+That I had been too weak on hae.
+I promised her I would return one day.
+I taught her everything I knew, hoping she would keep the tradition.
+When I came back last night, I found her with Lissa's markings and then... we fought.
+She was going to send us to Lissa until..."

+"...until you told her about me."

+"I'm sorry, Kip.
+It was the only way to protect ourselves."

 ""